testing-library/testing-library-docs/docs/vue-testing-library/intro.md

 ### Forwarded methods from DOM Testing Library

-vue-testing-library forwards all exports from `DOM Testing Library` but it alters `fireEvent` so that all events are async (ie: `await fireEvent.click(button)`)
+Vue Testing Library forwards all exports from `DOM Testing Library` but it alters `fireEvent` so that all events are async (ie: `await fireEvent.click(button)`)

 In particular, the `wait` utility can be very important in Vue components,